Meet Shine, The Texting Service Disrupting The Wellness World

 If this advice still reminds you of the sort you might find in online self-help articles, the approach is decidedly more millennial-friendly.
 Beyoncé GIFs and emoji accompany messages, and a "Shine Corner" encourages members to talk about how they're incorporating that day's messaging in their daily life.

 The overall look of Shine is also a game changer: Lidey and Hirabayashi have put extra effort into making it more representative of the population at large.
 Compared to the standard imagery used by wellness companies, which Lidey describes as being typically white, Shine represents all genders, races, and body types.
-This is apparent not just in the imagery that's used but also in the audio portion of the app, where 70% of the voice talent is made up of women of colour.
-Lidey, meanwhile, was featured in Vanity Fair's recent spread honouring 26 women of colour who have raised $1 million or more in venture capital funding.
-(Currently, only .2% of VC funding goes to women of colour.)
+This is apparent not just in the imagery that's used but also in the audio portion of the app, where 70% of the voice talent is made up of women of color.
+Lidey, meanwhile, was featured in Vanity Fair's recent spread honoring 26 women of color who have raised $1 million or more in venture capital funding.
+(Currently, only .2% of VC funding goes to women of color.)

 But even as they celebrate today's milestone funding announcement, the founders aren't getting too far ahead of themselves.
 For now, the focus is on continuing to scale Shine and disrupt the traditional wellness industry, one text at a time.